FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/commitmentutilizationtotal.md

 CommitmentUtilizationTotal MUST be present in the billing data when the provider supports *commitment-based discounts*.

-When a commitment-based discount is allocated to a [Charge Period](#glossary:chargeperiod) granuarlity, a CommitmentUtilizationTotal value MUST be the total amount of commitment units eligible for a charge period.
-Cloud-based commitment-based discounts like Reservations and Savings Plans are allocated to each charge period of a corresponding billing period.
+Cloud-based commitment-based discounts, like Reservations and Savings Plans, are commonly allocated to hourly [Charge Periods](#glossary:chargeperiod) of a billing period.
+When a commitment-based discount is allocated by a fixed charge period granularity (i.e. hourly), the CommitmentUtilizationTotal value MUST be the total amount of commitment units eligible for that charge period.

-When a commitment-based is *not* allocated to specific charge periods but over an entire billing period, a CommitmentUtilizationTotal value MUST be the constant amount of commitment units for the entire billing period.
-For example, SaaS-based commitments typically apply to an entire billing period and not a corresponding charge periods.
+SaaS-based commitments typically apply to an entire billing period and not a corresponding charge periods.
+When a commitment-based is *not* allocated to specific charge periods but over an entire billing period, the CommitmentUtilizationTotal value MUST be the constant amount of commitment units for the entire billing period.

 CommitmentUtilizationTotal MUST be greater than or equal to its corresponding [*CommitmentUtilizationUsed*](#commitment-utilization-used) value.